-Check the integrity of the cabinet and that nothing was damaged during installation.
-Make sure the:
+The final step in your post-installation checklist is to inspect the integrity of the cabinet and make sure that nothing was damaged during the installation process.

-- Cabinet is installed on a level surface.
+- The cabinet is installed on a level surface

-- Relocate the cabinet to a suitable location.
+- Relocating the cabinet to a suitable location

-- Carry out a full training session with your workers and supervisors.
+- Carrying out a full training session with your workers and supervisors

-- Include chemical safety (and correct usage of flammable liquids cabinets) in job descriptions and work responsibilities.
+- Including chemical safety (and correct usage of flammable liquids cabinets) in job descriptions and work responsibilities

-- Order additional units if cabinets are being overloaded
+- Ordering additional units if cabinets are being overloaded

-- Consider an outdoor store for larger quantities of flammable liquids
+- Considering an outdoor store for larger quantities of flammable liquids

-- Carry out a risk assessment on your flammable liquids
+- Carrying out a risk assessment on your flammable liquids